 Other examples could be given, but these are enough to show that the words of Jesus abiding in us prepare us for fruit-bearing prayer.
 It’s the Word that gives us

-a knowledge of the path of love, and
+- a knowledge of the path of love,

 In other words, it’s the abiding word of Jesus that puts us in tune with the fruit-bearing purposes of God to glorify himself.
 So the fourth and final truth about prayer is this.